-The Group has limited exposure to interest-rate risk arising from its bank deposits.
-These deposit accounts are held at variable interest rates based on Allied Irish Bank base rate.
+The Group has limited exposure to interest-rate risk arising from its bank deposits and convertible loan note instruments.
+These deposit accounts are held at variable interest rates based on Barclays bank & Penn base rates.

-The Directors do not consider the impact of possible interest rate changes based on current market conditions to be material to the net result for the year or the equity position at the year-end for either the year ended 31 March 2021 or 31 March 2020.
+The Directors do not consider the impact of possible interest rate changes based on current market conditions to be material to the net result for the year or the equity position at the year-end for either the year ended 31 March 2022 or 31 March 2021.